On this page:

 What is oesophageal cancer?

 Oesophageal cancer is cancer of the food pipe.
 About 500 people are diagnosed with it in Ireland every year.

-Oesophageal cancer develops when abnormal cells in the oesophagus grow out of control, forming a tumour.
+Oesophageal cancer develops when cells in the oesophagus change and grow in abnormal way.

-Usually the tumour doesn't cause symptoms at first, but as it grows it can cause persistent indigestion and heartburn, and later difficulty swallowing.
+Usually the tumour doesn't cause symptoms at first, but as it grows it can cause difficulty with swallowing (dysphagia).
+This is because it narrows the oesophagus and makes food lodge or stick there.
+After that, it

 What is the oesophagus and what does it do?

-The back of your throat splits into two separate tubes: Your windpipe (trachea) and your oesophagus.
 The oesophagus is a long muscular tube that connects your throat with your stomach.
-It is about 12 inches (25-30 cm) long in adults.
+In adults it is about 25-30 cm long and runs behind your windpipe (trachea).

 When you swallow food, the muscles in your oesophagus move the food down into your stomach.
 A muscle valve at the end of your oesophagus prevents food and fluid from going back up.
 A valve at the top of your oesophagus stops food from going into your lungs.